ehng359/functional_fashion_server/README.md

 sudo apt-get install python3-pip apache2 libapache2-mod-wsgi-py3
 ```

-Git clone the project into a desired directory with: `https://github.com/ehng359/functional_fashion_server`.
+Git clone the project into a desired directory with: `git clone https://github.com/ehng359/functional_fashion_server`.
 This will contain the virtual environment being used for this project as well as the files necessary for starting up the server.
 Change directory into the newly cloned folder and perform the command `source env/bin/activate` which will activate the virtual environment.

 Run the following command:
 ```